StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SHOW_ROUTINE_LOAD_TASK.md

 # SHOW ROUTINE LOAD TASK

-import RoutineLoadPrivNote from '../../../assets/commonMarkdown/RoutineLoadPrivNote.md'

 ## Description

 Shows the execution information of load tasks within a Routine Load job.

 :::note

-- <RoutineLoadPrivNote />

-- For the relationship between a Routine Load job and the load tasks in it, see [Load data using Routine Load](../../../loading/RoutineLoad.md#basic-concepts)
+For the relationship between a Routine Load job and the load tasks in it, see [Load data using Routine Load](../../../loading/RoutineLoad.md#basic-concepts)

 :::

 ## Syntax